rcsb/py-rcsbsearchapi/docs/queries.md

     assemblies = set(query("assembly"))

-## Builder syntax
+## Fluent syntax

 The operator syntax is great for simple queries, but requires parentheses or temporary variables for complex nested queries.
-In these cases the builder syntax may be clearer.
+In these cases the fluent syntax may be clearer.
 Queries are built up by appending operations sequentially.

     from rcsbsearch import TextQuery